 These leaves have waves and ridges, in round, pointy or oval shapes.
 They're also not scared of pattern.
-Meet the Calathea.
+Meet Calathea.

 Colours and shapes

-Calathea’s strength and beauty lie in its leaves: oval delights in various shades of green with an occasional hint of deep purple.
+Calathea’s strength and beauty lie in its leaves: delightfully oval shapes in various shades of green with an occasional hint of deep purple.
 Some varieties have striking striped and flame-patterned leaves, while others are edged in a simple contrasting colour.
 A few showstopping plants boast eye-catching orange flowers.
-And that’s not all.
-As soon as the sun comes out in the morning those fabulous leaves spread themselves in order to catch the light, and at night they close again.
-That’s how your plant keeps fit.
+And that’s not all: as soon as the sun comes out in the morning those fabulous leaves spread themselves wide to catch the light.
+At night they softly close again.
+Look at your plant keeping fit!

 The Calathea symbolises a new beginning.
-That meaning is derived from the expression ‘to turn over a new leaf’, which is what the plant does when it gets dark.
-So give a Calathea as a gift to someone who starting afresh.
-Of course, you can also give it to yourself as a present, maybe at the start of a new week, when you’ve got a new hair colour or just because you adore Calatheas.
+This has come from the famous expression ‘to turn over a new leaf’, because this is what the plant does when it gets dark.
+Give a Calathea as a gift to someone who starting afresh.
+Of course, you can also give it to yourself as a present, maybe at the start of the week, when you’ve coloured your hair differently — or simply because you adore Calatheas.